LakshmiSharanya/Movie_Trailer_Project/README.md

 # Installing
-Get started by downloading Python here https://www.python.org/downloads/
+Get started by downloading Python here https://www.python.org/downloads/ Step by Step Guide to install Python on Windows http://www.howtogeek.com/197947/how-to-install-python-on-windows/

 # Contributing
 Please read [CONTRIBUTING.md](https://github.com/LakshmiSharanya/Movie_Trailer_Project/commit/dcdb9b65b7c684715dfb53d1393e473a6281f04d) for details on our code of conduct, and the process for submitting pull requests to us.